thomas-haslwanter/statsintro_python/README.md

 - Or you copy this directory (i.e. *ipynb_slides*) to the location where your *reveal.js* directories are, and are ready to go right away.

+## Errata
+The file [Errata.pdf](Errata.pdf) contains the a list of mistakes in the manuscript, and the corresponding corrections.